JonnyG7613/Etch-a-Sketch/README.md

 The last is the clear grid button, which erases all colors and puts the board back into the uncolored state.

+1.0: Basic blackboard with four buttons (black, clear, random, set the size);

+1.1: Added a border to emulate an Etch-a-Sketch, removed the set the size button, and added flair to the buttons.
+Also changed the color of the backboard.

 Copyright - Jon Giarla, 2022